iPlantCollaborativeOpenSource/hyper-stats/nagios/README.md

     host_name <HOSTNAME>
 }
 ```
-This defines a single compute node with name `<HOSTNAME>`, etc. It uses prior
+This defines a single compute node with name `<HOSTNAME>` relying on prior
-definitions for generic-host, which can be found in
+definitions for generic-host, and virt-generic-service to handle
-`/etc/nagios3/conf.d/generic-host_nagios2.cfg`.
-Our service will be running
-the libvirt plugin on the compute node defined by `host_name` and `address`.
-virt-generic-service is defined in this repo as `virt-generic-service.cfg`
+boilerplate.
 Inside `virt-generic-service.cfg`, the `check_command` field defines the
 nagios command `virt-stats` to be run.
-This is the definition for the command:
+Below is the definition for the command:

 ```
 # 'virt-stats' command definition